-- 1. Acute Health Care and Long-Term Care Settings: - a.
+1. Acute Health Care and Long-Term Care Settings:

+- a.
 This testing requirement applies to workers in facilities enumerated in Section IV.C.1.a. - b.
-Prior to September 30, 2021, all asymptomatic unvaccinated or incompletely vaccinated workers are required to undergo diagnostic screening testing at least twice weekly with either PCR testing or antigen testing. - c.
-On and after September 30, 2021, the required twice-weekly testing continues only for those unvaccinated workers who the County has deemed to have met the requirements of an exemption to the health care worker vaccination requirement, as discussed in Section IV.C.3. - 2.
+Prior to December 27, 2021, all asymptomatic unvaccinated or incompletely vaccinated workers whom the County has deemed to have met the requirements of an exemption to the health care worker vaccination requirement, as discussed in Section IV.C.3, are required to undergo diagnostic screening testing at least twice weekly with either PCR testing or antigen testing. - c.
+On and after December 27, 2021, the required twice-weekly testing continues both for 1) unvaccinated workers whom the County has deemed to have met the requirements of an exemption to the health care worker vaccination requirement, as discussed in Section IV.C.3, and 2) vaccinated workers who are booster-eligible but have not yet received their booster and are within the timeframe to do so, as discussed in Section IV.C.1. - 2.
 Correctional Facility Health Care Settings: - a.
 This testing requirement applies to workers in facilities enumerated in Section IV.C.2. - b.
-Prior to October 14, 2021, all asymptomatic unvaccinated or incompletely vaccinated workers are required to undergo diagnostic screening testing at once weekly with either PCR testing or antigen testing.
+Prior to December 27, 2021, all asymptomatic unvaccinated or incompletely vaccinated workers whom the County has deemed to have met the requirements of an exemption to the correctional facility health care vaccination requirement, as discussed in Section IV.C.3, are required to undergo diagnostic screening testing at once weekly with either PCR testing or antigen testing.
 More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing. - c.
-On and after October 14, 2021, the required weekly testing continues only for those unvaccinated workers who the County has deemed to have met the requirements of an exemption to the correctional facility health care vaccination requirement, as discussed in Section IV.C.3. - 3.
+On and after December 27, 2021, the required weekly testing continues both for 1) unvaccinated workers whom the County has deemed to have met the requirements of an exemption to the correctional facility health care vaccination requirement, as discussed in Section IV.C.3, and 2) vaccinated workers who are booster-eligible but have not yet received their booster and are within the timeframe to do so, as discussed in Section IV.C. - 3.
 High-Risk Congregate Settings (excluding correctional facility health care settings):